SENSEiXENUS/senseixenus.github.io/posts/Notes/Blockchain_basics.md

   - A chain selection algorithm
   - A sybil resistance mechanism
 - Mining, or Proof of Work, is a sybil resistance mechanism.
 This is what Bitcoin currently uses.
 - Proof of Work is known as a sybil resistance mechanism because it defines a way to figure out who is the block author or which node did the work to mine a block.
-Sybil resistance is a blockchain's ability to defend against users creating a large number of pseudo-anonymous identities to gain a disproportionately advantageous influence over said system.
+Sybil resistance is a blockchain's ability to defend against users creating a large number of pseudo-anonymous identities to gain a disproportionately advantageous influence over said system.Types-:
+  - Proof of work
+  - Proof of Stake

 ---------------